DrFineSir/AutoPort/README.md

 - Easy to use, no configuration required

 ## Disclaimer
-> **Note:** AutoMap will not work on all networks.
+> **Note:** AutoPort will not work on all networks.
 Some routers or ISPs may block UPnP/NAT-PMP or restrict port mapping.
 Use at your own risk.

 ## How to Build